-Like most oaks, the northern red oak provides more than just shade for the weather weary; it offers a wealth of resources to birds, mammals and insects, so quite aside from planting merely for the pleasure of people there are undeniable benefits for nature and its wellbeing in using the northern red oak to break up open spaces – be they gardens, parks or avenues.
-These are important considerations when planting trees in order to maximise the benefits that can be had by wildlife.
+Like most Oaks, the northern Red Oak provides more than just shade for the weather weary; it offers a wealth of resources to birds, mammals and insects, so quite aside from planting merely for the pleasure of people there are undeniable benefits for nature and its well-being in using the northern Red Oak to break up open spaces – be they gardens, parks or avenues.
+These are important considerations when planting trees in order to maximize the benefits that can be had by wildlife.

 – Blue Jay

 As the tree ages and reaches full maturity before dying off they offer fantastic environments for many mammals and birds, with the wide trunks providing generous nesting sites and dens.